-During the summer months the regular classes take place every Saturday at 08:30am (9:00am starting Jan 2nd, 2021) unless otherwise announced.
-Starting in October we will offer a second class at 10:30am.
+During the summer months the regular classes take place every Saturday at 09:00am unless otherwise announced.
+Starting in October we may offer a second class at 10:30am.
 However, we can organize private group events for groups of 10 or more on almost any date you wish.
 Please contact us via for details.

 Where should I park?

 Please park along the farm entrance and exit.
 Please do not park on the grass because our animals may get sick or even die due to pollutants caused by gasoline cars.